Moonshine-IDE/MoonshineWebsite/docs/superhumaninstaller/piechart/index.md

 ---
-title: Creating a Dynamic Pie Chart uisng SuperHumanInstaller and Moonshine-IDE
+title: Creating a Dynamic Pie Chart uisng SuperHumanInstaller and Moonshine IDE™
 layout: docpage
 ---

-# Creating a Dynamic Pie Chart uisng SuperHumanInstaller and Moonshine-IDE
+# Creating a Dynamic Pie Chart uisng SuperHumanInstaller and Moonshine IDE™

 We're excited to share with you a step-by-step guide on creating a dynamic pie chart using some incredible tools.
 Whether you're a seasoned developer or just starting out, this walkthrough promises to be both informative and enjoyable!